Great Dane vs Great Pyrenees: Complete Comparison (2026)

 Health and Lifespan Comparison

 Great Dane has a typical lifespan of 7-10 years, while Great Pyrenees lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
 Great Dane is predisposed to Life-Threatening Conditions, Orthopedic Issues, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Great Pyrenees faces its own health challenges including Orthopedic Conditions, Other Conditions.
+Great Pyrenees faces its own health challenges including skeletal and joint concerns, Other Conditions.
 Great Dane has 3 documented predispositions compared to 2 for Great Pyrenees, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health